 Media Planning Budget

 If you're aiming for free media, you can disregard this question.
-But if part of your media planning involves media buying (as we discussed above), you'll need to sit down with your marketing leadership to understand what funds you have to work with.
+But if part of your media planning involves media buying, you'll need to sit down with your marketing leadership to understand what funds you have to work with.

 Set this budget before you start researching platforms and creating content.
 You don't want to start formulating a campaign that you can't afford down the road.